Piyasaade/Assignment1-RT1/Rsearch Track 1-PIYA/README.md

 Robot API
 ---------

-The API for controlling a simulated robot is designed to be as similar as possible to the [SR API][sr-api].
+The API for controlling a simulated robot is designed to if the distance between the robot and the silver token is less than 1 and the angle between them is less than 85be as similar as possible to the [SR API][sr-api].

 ### Motors ###